Last updated on March 10, 2026

 A common complaint among MTG players the past few years is product fatigue.
 People report feeling overwhelmed by the number of cards and sets released.
 Which, it turns out, is a great thing to say to get upvoted on reddit while you buy a bunch of new cards!
 Seriously, though, to the extent that product fatigue is real, I hear about it most clearly from “Magic boomers” who speak wistfully of the days when they knew all the cards, which of course makes Commander easier to play.

 But today, the story’s different, with a staggeringly large number of cards as well as an expanding roster of special arts and treatments and card styles.
-We’re going to try to get a handle on exactly how big that number is.
+We get a handle on exactly how big that number is.
 Ready to count?

 How Many Magic Cards Are There?